 - Phone – PayPal requires businesses to have a phone number.

-- Billing Name & Billing Address — Both are not required, but the form will automatically select both name and address fields if they are present in the form.
+- Billing Name and Billing Address — Both are not required, but the form will automatically select both name and address fields if they are present in the form.

-- Shipping Information — If toggled, you can set the form to collect the Shipping Name & Shipping Address.
-Both options are helpful if you are selling tangible products that require shipping.
+- Shipping Information — If toggled, you can set the form to collect the Shipping Name and Shipping Address — Both options are helpful if you are selling tangible products that require shipping.

 - Allow Partial Payment — This allows your client to pay partially, especially for invoices with a large total.
 You can set a minimum amount in the Minimum Amount box.
 Zero is the default, which will allow your client to input any amount.